vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_server.md

 ## Remarks
 Do you have any remarks?
 Suggestions?
 Spell errors?\
-Please let me know, you can reach me in one of mine social media posts or send me a direct message.
+Please let me know, you can reach me in one of my social media posts or send me a direct message.